 Marriage is a holy ordinance of God that must be entered into prayerfully and with as much certainty as possible.
 Few situations affect our lives as much as choosing the right marital partner.
 The foundation of every marriage must be the Word of God, Jesus Christ.
 What the young woman must know is that not everyone is so willing to leave a marriage once entered.
 The young man in question might not be the “quitting” kind.
 One of the first things that the young woman must do is examine her own heart.
 What is giving her “pause” about the young man?
 She should remember that marriage is not only an emotional relationship; it is also a business relationship.
 She might just be seeing red flags that she is attempting to ignore.
 She should ask herself if she is in love with the individual or just in love with being in love.
 Is the young man saved and living for the Lord?
 Does he love Jesus more than he loves her?
 What do others such as her family and wise friends say about them as a couple?
 Has she sought godly counsel?
 What does her Pastor say about the two of them?
 Most important of all, what does the Lord say about the two of them?
 Have they spent enough time together to see each other for who they are?
 Have they both observed the rule, “You are not married until you’re married” so a strong physical attraction does not cloud good judgment?

 The Parable of the Wise and Foolish Builder speaks to us about the danger of building a house on a wrong foundation, for that house will inevitably fall.
 In like manner, a marriage built upon a shaky foundation is doomed to fail before it begins.

-Prayer: Dear Heavenly Father, please give me the wisdom to hear Your Voice concerning my potential marriage, the patience to wait for Your answer and the strength to honor you with purity as we both seek Your face.
-Let Thy Will prevail in both of our lives.
+Prayer: Dear Heavenly Father, please give your people the wisdom to hear Your Voice concerning a potential marriage partner, the patience to wait for Your answer and the strength to honor You with purity as both parties seek Your face.
+Let Thy Will prevail in both lives.
 In the matchless name of Jesus, we pray, Amen.